 One common reason for cat vomiting, as you’re likely well aware, is the presence of hairballs.
 When a cat vomits, they may be trying to get a hairball out that isn’t passing properly.

-If you believe a hairball may be the reason for vomiting, you can offer your feline friend some mineral oil, which is known to help hairballs pass more smoothly.
-You can add a teaspoon of mineral oil to your cat’s normal food two to three times a week to work as a natural laxative.
+If you believe a hairball may be the reason for vomiting, you can offer your feline friend some petroleum jelly or mineral oil, which is known to help hairballs pass more smoothly.
+Some cats, accept licking petroleum jelly right off your fingers.
+You can also try adding a teaspoon of pure mineral oil with no added perfumes or other substances to your cat’s normal food Never try to force-feed mineral oil to your cat, because if they accidentally inhale it, this can be very dangerous.

-According to this article from experts at The Cat Doctor, mineral oil is safe for cats in small quantities and can naturally lubricate hairballs and other obstructions that may lead to vomiting.
+According to this article from experts at The Cat Doctor, mineral oil is safe for cats in small quantities and can naturally lubricate hairballs that may lead to vomiting.

 There are a few different causes of vomiting in cats, but, of course, your first goal when yours is sick is to get them feeling better as quickly as possible.
 If you’ve already ruled out major problems with your vet or if you know that the cause of vomiting isn’t serious, one of these natural home remedies will help to get your cat feeling better as quickly and safely as possible.